Column

 6.4 Artists specializing in Kanji tattoos

-If you want to get a Kanji tattoo in KAGEROU, TOMOYA is the place to go.
+If you want to get a Kanji tattoo in KAGEROU, B is the place to go.

-Tomoya, who is also active as a calligrapher, is a versatile tattoo artist known for his wide range—from the delicate expression of traditional ink painting to bold, dynamic old-school designs.
+B is also an active calligrapher, and a versatile tattoo artist known for his broad range — from the delicate expression of traditional ink painting to bold, dynamic old-school designs.

-He is especially skilled in kanji tattoos, bringing each character to life with balance, elegance, and deep meaning—drawing from his background in Japanese calligraphy.
+He is especially skilled in kanji tattoos, bringing each character to life with balance, elegance, and genuine depth of meaning — drawing from his background in Japanese calligraphy.

-Having lived in the U.S., Tomoya has a strong grasp of international culture and tattoo trends.
-He excels in traditional Japanese motifs such as kamon (family crests) and ukiyo-e–inspired art, making him a popular choice among foreign visitors seeking culturally rooted tattoos.
+Having lived in the U.S., B has a strong grasp of international culture and tattoo trends.
+He excels in traditional Japanese motifs such as kamon (family crests) and ukiyo-e–inspired art, making him a sought-after artist among foreign visitors looking for culturally authentic tattoos.

 He is fluent in English, allowing clients from around the world to comfortably discuss design concepts, meanings, and custom ideas.